-Have you ever wondered why your pillows go flat?
+Have you ever wondered why your pillows go flat or turn yellow?
 When you wash your bed linens and remove your pillow case are your pillows starting to turn yellow?
 With proper care and maintenance, you can slow the yellowing process and in some cases revitalize a pillow with a few turns in the dryer.

 Have you ever wondered whether or not you should spend the extra money on our Hungarian goose down 800 fill power down products or perhaps save some money and purchase a 600 fill power product?
 Whichever you choose you can add years, and perhaps decades, to your luxury down pillows with proper care and maintenance.

 It is impossible to avoid compression.
 After all, you are sleeping on your pillow, and that means you are compressing it.
 But it is important to understand how feather pillows and down pillows respond to compression or being compressed, over time.
 In fact, even 600, 700 and 800 fill power down clusters respond differently over time when compressed.
 The larger the down cluster the higher the quality and more resilient it will be to compression.
 They will remain supportive and resilient longer than a 700 fill power or 600 fill power down cluster.
 They will respond more favorably to being fluffed either by hand or fluffed using the dryer.
 When it comes to compression products, items that you sleep 'on' like; pillows, feather beds or down mattress toppers the higher the fill power the longer it will last.